 When combined, these aspects allow callers to control their connection with a support system, enhancing their experience.
 It leads to smoother call routing operations, more dependence on self-service, and lower internal transfer costs for organizations.

-Traditional IVR systems enable users to use DTMF-based inputs in the keypad while conversational IVR allows individuals to use their voice to reach out in a more natural way.
-Customers can articulate their problems or worries in their own words, and conversational interactive voice response can detect the purpose/intent of the questions and give a more human-like engagement.
+Traditional IVR systems enable users to use DTMF-based inputs in the keypad while conversational IVR Solutions allows individuals to use their voice to reach out in a more natural way.
+Customers can articulate their problems or worries in their own words, and conversational interactive voice responses can detect the purpose/intent of the questions and give a more human-like engagement.

 Conversations can be used to train a conversational IVR.
 For example, if a consumer says anything that a conversational interactive voice response doesn't understand, it can direct the customer to a live person.
 However, such calls are flagged for training the AI model.
 As a result, the system will need less interaction the next time it meets a similar inquiry and will ultimately be capable of independently doing various tasks.

-Like a voicebot, a chatbot is an automated conversational interface driven by artificial intelligence that you can employ to automate and expedite early-stage customer support interactions.
+Like a voice bot, a Chatbot is an automated conversational interface driven by artificial intelligence that you can employ to automate and expedite early-stage customer support interactions.

-While voicebots can understand spoken voices and answer back in voice, chatbots are text-based messaging systems that read written language and respond in text, allowing a bot-to-user communication that resembles person-to-person messaging exchanges.
+While Voicebots can understand spoken voices and answer back in voice, chatbots are text-based messaging systems that read written language and respond in text, allowing bot-to-user communication that resembles person-to-person messaging exchanges.
 Because a voicebot communicates by converting voice to text and text to voice, it can utilize the same AI model as your AI chatbot.